 Lisbon port is the main seaport of Portugal.
-Situated on the banks of river Tagus, near its outlet to the Atlantic Ocean, the port handles the majority of the country’s export-import trade.
-The city of Lisbon holds administrative and commercial significance and hence Lisbon port is an important contributor to the city’s economy, serving its manufacturing, industrial and tourism sectors.
+Situated on the banks of river Tagus, near its outlet to the Atlantic Ocean, the port handles most of the country’s export-import trade.
+The city of Lisbon holds administrative and commercial significance, and hence Lisbon port is an essential contributor to the city’s economy, serving its manufacturing, industrial and tourism sectors.

-Lisbon port is the busiest port in comparison to other Portuguese ports, visited by more than 3500 vessels every year and handling 13,200,000 tonnes of cargo and 555,000 TEU.
-It mostly deals with agricultural foodstuff and containerised cargo, however, it is not just a commercial port facility but a popular tourist destination that also attracts recreational boaters and yachtsmen.
+Lisbon port is the busiest port compared to other Portuguese ports, visited by more than 3500 vessels every year and handling 13,200,000 tonnes of cargo and 555,000 TEU.
+It mostly deals with agricultural foodstuff and containerized cargo.
+However, it is not just a commercial port facility but a popular tourist destination that attracts recreational boaters and yachters.

-Lisbon is considered to be an ancient port city that was used as a trading post by Phoenicians.
-During the period of European colonial expansion in the 18th and 19th centuries, imperialist powers like Britsh, Portuguese and Dutch longed to colonise it, as it enjoys a privileged geographical location.
+Lisbon is considered an ancient port city used as a trading post by the Phoenicians.
+During European colonial expansion in the 18th and 19th centuries, imperialist powers like Britsh, Portuguese and Dutch longed to colonize it, as it enjoyed a privileged geographical location.

-Today, it is one of the world’s most efficient port facilities, that continues to attract investors and tourists alike.
-Numerous multinational corporations and shipping companies have based their headquarters in the Lisbon region.
-Lisbon port boasts world-class port services focusing on customer satisfaction and increasing the port’s productivity.
+Today, it is one of the world’s most efficient port facilities that continue to attract investors and tourists alike.
+Numerous multinational corporations and shipping companies have based their headquarters in Lisbon.
+Lisbon port boasts world-class services focusing on customer satisfaction and increasing the port’s productivity.

-All kinds of diverse cargo, including conventional goods, bulk, containers are handled on the North Bank.
-Apart from handling cargo, the North Bank also contains three passenger or cruise ship terminals such as the Alcantra terminal, which possess the best safety equipment.
+All diverse cargo, including conventional goods, bulk, and containers, are handled on the North Bank.
+Apart from handling cargo, the North Bank also contains three passenger or cruise ship terminals, such as the Alcantra terminal, which possess the best safety equipment.

-Recreational boating is a famous activity at the port which offers excellent conditions for all kinds of boaters all through the year.
-Hence, the port manages 4 docks, with a handling capacity of around 1100 boats and offers essential services to boaters.
-Due to all these factors, Lisbon port sees more than 400,000 tourists every year.
+Recreational boating is a favourite activity at the port, which offers excellent conditions for all kinds of boaters throughout the year.
+Hence, the port manages four docks with a handling capacity of around 1100 boats and provides essential services to boaters.
+Due to all these factors, Lisbon port sees more than 400,000 tourists annually.

-The South Bank comprises specialised facilities for handling solid and liquid bulk cargo such as chemicals, fertilizers, ores and also bunkering.
-It also has Lisnave shipyards, a joint venture of the Portuguese and other international shipping corporations.
+The South Bank comprises specialized facilities for handling solid and liquid bulk cargo such as chemicals, fertilizers, ores, and bunkering.
+It also has Lisnave shipyards, a joint venture of Portuguese and other international shipping corporations.

 Port of Aveiro

 Port of Aveiro lies on the western coastline of Portugal on the bank of the Aveiro river.
-It is a sheltered river port that deals with exports of general cargo, paper pulp, liquid chemicals, fish and imports of grains, metal products, and cement.
-It handles about 3.5 million tonnes of cargo annually and is visited by more than 1000 vessels every year.
+It is a sheltered river port that deals with general cargo exports, paper pulp, liquid chemicals, fish and imports of grains, metal products, and cement.
+It handles about 3.5 million tonnes of cargo annually and is visited by more than 1000 vessels annually.

-The port authority is Administracao do Porto de Aveiro, (APA SA) was formed in 1998 and is responsible for the operation, management and developmental projects of the Aveiro port.
+The port authority is Administracao do Porto de Aveiro (APA SA), which was formed in 1998 and is responsible for the operation, management and developmental projects of the Aveiro port.

-The port is divided into five specific zones or port areas namely, the North terminal, Chemical handling facility, offshore fishing sector, South terminal and the Coastal fishing zone.
-Thus, it is a multipurpose port that is crucial for the Portuguese economy as it serves numerous industries in its hinterland such as ceramics, wine-making units, chemical plants, wood and its derivatives including agricultural and manufacturing.
+The port is divided into five specific zones: the North terminal, Chemical handling facility, offshore fishing sector, South terminal and the Coastal fishing zone.
+Thus, it is a multipurpose port crucial for the Portuguese economy as it serves numerous industries in its hinterlands, such as ceramics, wine-making units, chemical plants, wood and its derivatives, including agricultural and manufacturing.

 Port Aveiro’s North Terminal comprises a 900 m long dock spanning 328 m.
-It also contains 8 warehouses, two dedicated to the storage of cement and bagged goods.
+It also contains eight warehouses, two dedicated to storing cement and bagged goods.
 This facility mainly deals with general cargo and solid bulk like cement, cereal, paper, metal, wood and clay.

-Containing a 400 m long wharf with an alongside depth of 7 m and covering roughly 47,000 sq m, this facility is operated by the Socarpor Company.
-It has a sheltered storage space and three warehouses, two of them dedicated to keeping cement and bulk cargo.
+Containing a 400 m long wharf with a depth of 7 m covering roughly 47,000 sq m, the Socarpor Company operates this facility.
+It has a sheltered storage space and three warehouses, two dedicated to keeping cement and bulk cargo.
 This terminal handles cement, fish, sea salt, cereal, Kaolin, clay, and paper.

 Liquid Bulk Terminal